sendbird/quickstart-calls-directcall-ios/README.md

 ### Specify the Application ID

 As shown below, the `SendBirdCall` instance must be initiated when a sample client app is launched.
-To initialize the sample with your Sendbird application, go to the Sendbird dashboard, create a Sendbird application, and then specify the `APP_ID` inside the sample application’s source code.
+To initialize the sample with your Sendbird application, go to the Sendbird dashboard, create a Sendbird application, and then specify the `APP_ID` inside the sample app’s source code.

 In the source code, find the `application(_:didFinishLaunchingWithOptions:)` method from `AppDelegate.swift`.
 Replace `SAMPLE_APPLICATION_ID` with `APP_ID` of your Sendbird application created earlier.